 6. Treat Yourself

 Healthy eating is a lot easier when you actually love the food you’re eating!
-Just because you’re committed to clean eating, doesn’t mean that you can’t enjoy treats like cookies, cupcakes, or take-out favourites like butter chicken or pizza.
+Just because you’re committed to clean eating, doesn’t mean that you can’t enjoy treats like cookies, cupcakes, or take-out favorites like butter chicken or pizza.

 Get adventurous and try making healthier versions of your favourite treats.
-This will not only keep things interesting, but keep you satisfied so you're not looking for ways to avoid your meal plan.
+This will not only keep things interesting but keep you satisfied so you're not looking for ways to avoid your meal plan.

 Read: Cleaned Up Butter Chicken with Cauliflower Rice.